james-bowman/blog/content/post/semantic-analysis-of-webpages-with-machine-learning-in-go.md

 1. The act of truncating the least significant dimensions should reduce noise in the data leading to cleaner results
 1. Representing the document feature vectors in reduced dimensional space encodes co-occurance of terms and the hidden semantic meaning allowing matches between similar documents even with no terms in common.

-For the purposes of this example, I shall project the tf-idf term document matrix to 2 dimensions as the initial dimensionality is relatively low anyway and 2 dimensions lends itself to visualisation (as we will see later).
+For the purposes of this example, I shall project the tf-idf term document matrix into 2 dimensions as the initial dimensionality is relatively low anyway and 2 dimensions lends itself to visualisation (as we will see later).
 Usually in LSA, a value around 100 tends to yield the best results <sup>[2][]</sup>.
 Lets take a look at our matrix of feature vectors following SVD.

 {{< figure src="/post/semanticanalysis/lsi.jpeg" link="/post/semanticanalysis/lsi.jpeg" alt="Feature vectors for articles following Singular Value Decomposition" >}}